borisevstratov/vibe-sculptor/README.md

 ## the problem

 Chat interfaces are terrible for state.
-You scroll up and down, model loses context, you copy-paste. it's slow, ineffective, lots of explanation and irrelevant text.
+You scroll up, then down, model loses context, you copy-paste.
+Yuck!
+Enough!